-If you have Neutrophilic Asthma and is not responding well to existing treatment, you can consider support using Chinese herbs.
+If you have Neutrophilic Asthma and are not responding well to existing treatment, consider support using Chinese herbs.

-Brittle Asthma is a rare and severe form of asthma characterized by unpredictable and sudden severe asthma attacks that do not respond well to standard asthma treatments.
+Brittle Asthma is a rare and severe form of asthma characterized by unpredictable and sudden severe asthma attacks.
+These asthma attack symptoms in adults do not respond well to standard asthma treatments.
 It is often considered a subtype of severe asthma.
 This condition is called “brittle” because of its unpredictability and difficulty in controlling symptoms.
 While TCM may not be the primary treatment for brittle asthma due to the urgency and severity of the condition, it can be used as a complementary approach.

 Asthma classified according to Symptoms

 Asthma can also be classified according to symptoms: